C. Walton Lillehei: Honors

 Lillehei's honors include the Bronze Star for World War II service in Italy, the 1955 Lasker Award, the Order of Health Merit Jose Fernandez Madrid by the government of Colombia in 1959, the Golden Plate Award of the American Academy of Achievement in 1968, induction in 1993 into the Minnesota Inventors Hall of Fame, and the 1996 Harvey Prize in Science and Technology.
 In 1966-67, he served as president of the American College of Cardiology.

 Personal life

-In 1946, Dr. Lillehei was married to Katherine Ruth (Lindberg) Lillehei (1921-2012) with whom he had four children.
-Following his death in 1999, he was buried at the Fort Snelling National Cemetery.
+In 1946, Lillehei was married to Katherine Ruth (Lindberg) Lillehei (1921-2012) with whom he had four children.
+He died in 1999 and was buried at Fort Snelling National Cemetery.

 His youngest brother, Richard C. Lillehei, was a notable transplant surgeon in his own right, having participated in the world's first successful transplant of a pancreas in 1966 and the first known human transplant of the small and large intestines.